-- Your dates of employment. - Your job title and duties. - For those applying for 'teaching roles' if you have ever been referred to, or are the subject of a sanction, restriction or prohibition issues by the Teaching Regulation Agency, or other equivalent body in the UK. - Your disciplinary record, including whether you have ever been the subject of disciplinary issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired) except where the issues were deemed to have resulted from allegations which were found to be false, unsubstantiated, unfounded or malicious. - Whether any allegations have been raised about you that relate to the safety and welfare of children or young people, or behaviour towards children or young people, except where allegations or concerns were found to be false, unsubstantiated or malicious. - Whether you could be considered to be involved in 'extremism' (please see the definition of extremism in Appendix Three). - Your reason for leaving.
+- Your dates of employment. - Your job title and duties. - Your disciplinary record, including whether you have ever been the subject of disciplinary issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired) except where the issues were deemed to have resulted from allegations which were found to be false, unsubstantiated, unfounded or malicious. - Whether any allegations have been raised about you that relate to the safety and welfare of children or young people, or behaviour towards children or young people, except where allegations or concerns were found to be false, unsubstantiated or malicious. - Your reason for leaving.